-H5.14.1.1 The Secondary Plan area is intended to reflect its role as a high profile gateway into the Town from Highway 401 and to ensure that future development reflects high quality architectural and urban design standards.
+- H5.14.1.1 The Secondary Plan area is intended to reflect its role as a high profile gateway into the Town from Highway 401 and to ensure that future development reflects high quality architectural and urban design standards.
 All development within the Secondary Plan area will address the Urban Design objectives and policies in section F2 of this Plan, which are intended to ensure an attractive public realm, a comfortable and engaging environment and a consistent level of quality on both public and private lands.
-The highest quality of development will occur at key locations, particularly at the Trafalgar Road and Steeles Avenue intersection, in order to promote a distinct visual presence and sense of arrival.

-- H5.14.1.2 The zoning by-law and site plan approval process will assist in controlling development along Trafalgar Road and Steeles Avenue to ensure a high quality of site design.
-In particular: - a) buildings will be designed to front on these roads; - b) parking will be at least partially screened from these streets by berms and landscaping; - c) service and loading facilities will be screened from these roads; and, - d) safe and functional vehicular and pedestrian access will be provided. - H5.14.1.3 Development standards, including zoning provisions and urban design guidelines, will be coordinated with the other phases of the Premier Gateway Employment Area in order to provide a cohesive built environment and an overall unified employment area. - H5.14.1.4 Development will support sustainable site and building design and construction practices.
+The highest quality of development will occur at key locations, particularly at the Trafalgar Road and Steeles Avenue intersection, in order to promote a distinct visual presence and sense of arrival. - H5.14.1.2 The zoning by-law and site plan approval process will assist in controlling development along Trafalgar Road and Steeles Avenue to ensure a high quality of site design.
+In particular: - a) buildings will be designed to front on these roads; - b) parking including the parking of transport trucks and trailers and delivery trucks regularly used in the business operation will be at least partially screened from these streets by berms and landscaping; - c) the majority of service and loading facilities will be screened from these roads; and, - d) safe and functional vehicular and pedestrian access will be provided. - H5.14.1.3 Development standards, including zoning provisions and urban design guidelines, will be coordinated with the other phases of the Premier Gateway Employment Area in order to provide a cohesive built environment and an overall unified employment area. - H5.14.1.4 Development will support sustainable site and building design and construction practices.